sandialabs/pv-atlas/website/source/chapter/cell-eqe-influence.rst

 ----------

-While the absolute annual ΔE is restricted to only around 0.1%–0.2%, on a montlhly basis the uncertainty due to cell-level EQE variation increases to almost 1%.
+While the absolute annual ΔE is restricted to only around 0.1%–0.2%, on a monthly basis the uncertainty due to cell-level EQE variation increases to almost 1%.
 This increase in error has implications for subannual PV performance assessment applications such as capacity testing, which can last only a few days/weeks at any given time over the course of the year.